General

 Severe edema as the wound stops the local blood supply and makes the process slow down or does not heal at all.
 Complications can further increase and lead to the risk of skin ulcers.

-Also, topical wound care products like antimicrobial dressings, foam dressings, and alginate dressing are best for leg ulcers.
+Opt for advanced products like antimicrobial dressings, foam dressings, or alginate dressings, particularly for leg ulcers.

 He/she may advise you to take a diuretic to lower the fluid build-up.
 It’s best to talk with your clinician if the swelling is constant and in excess.
 He will give you the best severe edema treatment plan and even examine any together medical conditions too.